JamesSkemp/words/content/post/review-mangroomer-professional-body-groomer-and-trimmer-wet-or-dry.md

 +++
-title = "Review: MANGROOMER Professional Body Groomer and Trimmer Wet or Dry" summary = "The following is a review of the MANGROOMER Professional Body Groomer and Trimmer Wet or Dry, received as part of the Amazon Vine program." draft = false comments = false date = "2015-06-19T13:49:52-05:00"
+title = "Review: MANGROOMER Professional Body Groomer and Trimmer Wet or Dry" description = "The following is a review of the MANGROOMER Professional Body Groomer and Trimmer Wet or Dry, received as part of the Amazon Vine program." draft = false comments = false date = "2015-06-19T13:49:52-05:00"